Of Danube, Death and Dams

 Of Danube and Dams

-I’m off to see the Danube next week, as I fly to Vienna.
-So it was a nice happenchance to see this morning’s “Earth’s Great Rivers” programme on BBC2.
-It took the journey down the Danube beginning at Passau, past the amazing pool-turtles just above Vienna, into the vast Budapest,Pálvölgyi-Mátyáshegyi cave system under Budapest, and on into Romania and the amazing Danube Delta, complete with synchronised swarming pelicans, all dipping their massive beaks into the water at the same time in order (presumably) to give the fish no other way out.
+Next week I’m off to the Danube, as I fly to Vienna.
+So it was a nice happenchance this morning to see “Earth’s Great Rivers” on BBC2.
+It journeys downstream from Passau, past amazing pool-turtles just above Vienna, into the vast Pálvölgyi-Mátyáshegyi cave system under Budapest, and on into Romania and the amazing Danube Delta, complete with synchronised swarming pelicans, all dipping their massive beaks into the water at the same time in order (presumably) to give the fish no other way out.

 I find it amazing that some thirty years later (but sixty years ago now), my risk-averse parents allowed me to hitch-hike from Hull to Vienna in 1963 at the tender age of eighteen.
 How much more remarkable then that Mr and Mrs Leigh Fermor should allow their tender son to wander across Europe in 1933 at the same age.
 Admittedly they did have better contacts than my parents, and the young Patrick was welcomed in the chateaux and Schlosses of Europe by slightly decaying gentry, while my nights were spent in slightly decadent youth hostels along the route via Maastricht, Koblenz, Augsburg and Salzburg.
-(I was due to call in on a German girlfriend in Augsburg – my only pre-planned stop – but her father had suffered a Herzschlag on the morning of my arrival so I was hurried out of the door.
+(I was due to call in on a German girlfriend in Augsburg – my only pre-planned stop – but her father suffered an untimely Herzschlag on the morning of my arrival so I was hurried out of the door.
 I never heard from Christina again.
 I hope that Herr Dorschner survived.)

 My re-reading of Fermor has concentrated upon the central chapters where he encounters the Danube from San Florian to “The edge of the Slave World”.